Stress and anxiety are becoming increasingly common amongst children and teens.

 - Extreme poverty or family hardship

-There are probably as many stressors that produce harmful effects as there are kids.7AACAP Around the world, in every culture, childhood is a maze of difficult choices.
-By thinking ahead a bit, we parents can perhaps foresee which pitfalls await our kids.
+Around the world, in every culture, childhood is a maze of difficult choices.
+By thinking ahead a bit, we parents might possibly foresee the pitfalls that could await our kids.

 By no means inclusive, here are the most common stressors for children and teens.